Please welcome Simply Recipes guest contributor Garrett McCord. ~Elise

 2 Add the eggs, one at a time, beating until each is fully incorporated.
 Be sure to scrape down the sides of the bowl to ensure even mixing.

 3 In a large bowl, sift together the cake flour, cocoa powder, baking soda, baking powder, and salt.
 In another bowl whisk together the buttermilk, vinegar, vanilla extract, and red food coloring.

 4 Add a fourth of the dry ingredients and mix, then add a third of the wet.
 Continue adding in a dry, wet, dry pattern, ending with the dry ingredients.

 5 Scoop into cupcake papers, about 1/2 to 3/4 of the way full.
 Bake for 18-22 minutes or until a toothpick comes out clean.
 Rotate the pan after the first 15 minutes of baking to ensure even baking.

 6 Allow to cool for one minute in the pan then transfer to a wire rack to cool completely.

-1 Cream the butter and cream cheese together, about 3 minutes.
+1 Beat the butter and cream cheese together, about 3 minutes.
 Scrape down the sides and bottom of the bowl to ensure even mixing.

 2 Add the vanilla extract and mix.